 Simply put, yes.
 It is possible to qualify for affordable life insurance with bladder cancer history under certain circumstances.
 However, qualifying is not automatic.
+Theoretically, it’s possible to obtain life insurance after many forms of cancer.
+It may hurt your chances if you have other issues that are making you a higher risk class, but it can be done.

 Getting approved for life insurance after bladder cancer will depend on a number of factors; for example, the severity of your bladder cancer, if you have fully recovered, etc. This article will cover everything you need to know about getting approved for life insurance after a bladder cancer diagnosis.